wwken/bash-b/README.md

 echo "source $HOME/.bash/bash-b/b.sh" >> $HOME/.bash_rc
 </pre>

-OR, you can download the project and run the install.sh from the project root directory as follow:
+OR, alternatively (and recommended too!) you can download the project and run the install.sh from the project root directory as follow:

 Step 1b: run the ./install.sh
 <pre>